katkim0307/PIN-Numbers/README.md

 # PIN-Numbers

-Traditional	password	entry	schemes	are	susceptible	to	"shoulder	surfing"	in	which	an	attacker watches	an	unsuspecting	user	enter	their	password	or	PIN	number	and	uses	it	later	to	gain access	to	the	account.
+Traditional	password	entry	schemes	are	susceptible	to	"shoulder	surfing"	in	which	an	attacker	\n watches	an	unsuspecting	user	enter	their	password	or	PIN	number	and	uses	it	later	to	gain access	to	the	account.
 One	way	to	combat	this	problem	is	with	a	randomized	challengeresponse	system.